newgan/blur/README.md

 - interpolate - whether or not the input video file will be interpolated to a higher fps
 - interpolated fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blurring). can be a set fps number or a multiplier (append x to end e.g. `5x`)
 - interpolation method - method used for interpolation:
-  - Quality: rife > svp
+  - Quality: RIFE > svp
-  - Speed: svp > rife
+  - Speed: svp > RIFE
   - Note: On macOS, SVP requires SVP Manager to be open or a red border will appear.
 It provides a 30-day trial, but then costs $24.99 for a lifetime license.
 RIFE can always be used however, but it is slower than SVP.

 ### pre-interpolation